eddimas/eddimas/README.md

 ### Hello, I'm Eduardo Dimas! 👋

-Welcome to my corner of the tech universe, where dinosaurs roam and code shapes the future.
+Step into my tech domain, where the fusion of ancient dinosaurs and cutting-edge code defines the future.

 ![Profile Views](https://komarev.com/ghpvc/?username=eddimas)